dotnet/docs/docs/machine-learning/tutorials/object-detection-onnx.md

 ## What is object detection?

 Object detection is a computer vision problem.
 While closely related to image classification, object detection performs image classification at a more granular scale.
-When an image is processed, there is first a check on whether there is an object present or not.
+When an image is processed, there's first a check on whether there's an object present or not.
 If so, the detected object is classified and using object localization, the location of that object is returned along with the class.
 Typically, you want to use this approach on images where there are multiple objects of different types so that each is individually recognized.

 ![](./media/object-detection-onnx/img-classification-obj-detection.PNG)